fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/02-data-warehouse.md

 1. In the **File** menu, select **Save**.
 Then save the report as **Sales Report** in the workspace you created previously.

-1. In the menu hub on the left, navigate back to the workspace.
+1. In the menu hub on the left, navigate back to the **workspace**.
 Notice that you now have three items saved in your workspace: your data warehouse, its default dataset, and the report you created.

    ![Screenshot of the workspace with the three items listed.](./Images/workspace-items1.png)